-Nine of the 14 properties in the RLA have carried flood insurance or made flood damage claims to the NFIP.
-Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.
+None of the 12 properties in the RLA currently carry flood insurance.
+Two properties have made flood damage claims to the NFIP in earlier years.
+Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor specific claim data are detailed in this Plan.